 As a doula, childbirth educator, and parent, it's no surprise that I'm asked about different birth class philosophies.
 Like anything, when it comes to pregnancy and raising tiny humans, there’s not one right way to prepare.
 Luckily there are loads of options.

 There are five “name brand” organizations that train childbirth educators in a specific method: Lamaze, Bradley, Hypnobirthing, Birthing From Within, and the newer Evidence-Based Birth.
-You can pretty easily find someone (in your area, or online) who teaches one of these methods or someone who’s blended methods and teaches independently.
+You can pretty easily find someone (in your area or online) who teaches one of these methods or someone who’s blended methods and teaches independently.
 Here's a brief summary of how each birthing method compares.

 Comparing the different types of birthing classes: